Impact of nutrients on hunger

 If hunger was only linked to energy requirements all foods would have the same impact on how full we feel.
 As long as we ate the same number of calories from the different foods.
 But we know that this isn’t the case.

 There are many properties of foods that impact how they affect satiety (fullness) levels, including:

-- the volume of the food; foods that take up a lot of space will make us feel full (at least until they’re digested) because the body needs to create space before more food can enter the digestive system.
-Gastric bands and other weight loss procedures work on this same principle: if there is no/less room for food, hunger is suppressed
+the volume of the food.
+Foods that take up a lot of space will make us feel full (at least until they’re digested).
+This is because the body needs to create space before more food can enter the digestive system.
+Gastric bands and other weight loss procedures work on this same principle.
+If there is no/less room for food, hunger is suppressed.

 These factors are mostly well known, but what is often overlooked is that the type(s) and amount of nutrients a food provides, as well as its nutrient density, might have an important effect too.